 Introduction and Background

 I think there are a handful of reasons why the VW Golf is so prominent in our business history.
-It's a 40-year-long span now, so classic and new car owners all fit within the bill.
-We have show car owners with new and old models, they're an extremely popular daily car of which we have plenty in our portfolio.
-They're as happy in front of a stately home as they are a high street roadside, they just fit.
+It's a model with a 40 year history, therefore, classic and new car owners all fit within the bill.
+We have show car owners with new and old models and they're an extremely popular daily car of which we have plenty in our portfolio.

-Enough about our passion for Golfs in general, more about this special Golf Gti Clubsport Edition40 which started its journey with us helping our client find a decent model for him to start a project and has ended up becoming our own car due to a change of projects, it just so happened to be the right time and we couldn't be happier with it.
+Enough about our passion for Golf's in general and more about this special Golf GTI Clubsport Sound Upgrade Edition40.
+This one started its journey with us helping our client find a decent model for him to start a project.
+However, it has ended up becoming our own car due to a change of projects.
+It just so happened to be the right time and we couldn't be happier with it.

 Here's a breakdown of what we would call the "source products"

 - Alpine 902G7 mk7 Golf direct replacement head unit

 - Alpine Digital TV

 - Alpine DVD Alpine front and rear cameras